Project Pluto: Test facilities

 Because the test reactors were highly radioactive once they were started, they were transported to and from the test site on railroad cars.
 The "Jackass and Western Railroad", as it was light-heartedly described, was said to be the world's shortest and slowest railroad.
 There were two locomotives, the remotely controlled electric L-1, and the diesel/electric L-2, which was manually controlled but had radiation shielding around the cab.
 The former was normally used; the latter was as a backup.
 The Cold Assembly Bay (Room 101) in Building 2201 was used for storage and assembly of components of the reactor test vehicle.
-It also contained a maintenance service pit and battery charger for locomotive.
+It also contained a maintenance service pit and battery charger for the locomotives.

 Tory II-A

 In 1957, the Livermore Laboratory began working on a prototype reactor called Tory II-A to test the proposed design.
-It was initially intended to build two Tory II-A test reactors, which were designated IIA-1 and IIA-2, but in the event only one was built, and designated II-A. The purpose was to test the design under conditions similar to that in a ramjet engine, but to save time and money, and reduce complexity, Tory II-A would have a much smaller diameter than the final design, about a third of that required for the engine.
+It was initially intended to build two Tory II-A test reactors, which were designated IIA-1 and IIA-2; ultimately only one was built.
+Its purpose was to test the design under conditions similar to that in a ramjet engine.
+To save time, money, and reduce its complexity, Tory II-A had a diameter about a third of that required for the engine, a much smaller diameter than the final design.
 To allow it to still reach criticality with reduced fuel, the core was surrounded by a thick nuclear graphite neutron reflector.